 Information on Chilean needle grass, an invasive weed that is found in Hawke’s Bay.
 We want to help farmers control it and stop its spread.

 Chilean needle grass is an invasive weed that is found in Hawke’s Bay and we want to help farmers control it and stop its spread.
-It impacts on farm production and animal welfare, and can be spread easily.
-HBRC Biosecurity staff are working with landowners to manage this pest plant.
+It impacts on farm production and animal welfare, and can be spread easily. the Regional Council Biosecurity staff are working with landowners to manage this pest plant.

 Chilean needle grass (Nassella neesiana) is a Total Control (Occupier Responsibility) Pest Plant in the Hawke’s Bay Regional Council Regional Pest Plan 2018-2038.